 - Both partners have to accept and commit to it

-- You must lay down strict boundaries with each other and start respecting them
+- You must focus on setting boundaries with each other and start respecting them

-- Ask the people around you to respect your boundaries too and to not “update” you with information about your ex
+- Ask the people around you to respect your boundaries too and to not “update” you with information about your ex-partner

-- Do not stalk your ex on social media.
+- Do not stalk your ex on social media platforms.
 Remember you have to get them out of your mind

-- Do whatever is needed to eliminate the possibility of contacting or seeing or hearing about or chancing upon your ex
+- Do whatever is needed to eliminate the possibility of contacting, seeing, hearing about, or chancing upon your ex

 Related Reading: 5 Signs The No Contact Rule Is Working